victor-chevillotte/badass/P2/Readme.md

 ### Hosts

-For each host, follow these steps:
+For each host, the IP address of eth1 must be set
+A script is provided in the root directory and is executed with the command `sh host<host_number>.sh`

 1. Setup eth1 IP :
 ```